paigetech/gol-64/readme.md

 Please don’t spend more than 3 hours on your solution.
 Feel free to allocate that time in a manner that works best for your schedule.
 You may work in any language you prefer.

 We're most interested in both the technical aspects of how you deal with very large integers and how you go about solving the problem.
 At the onsite, be prepared to discuss your solution, including the choices and tradeoffs you made.
 Though not required, you are welcome to bring a laptop with you to your interview to walk us through the code.

-# Paige Notes

-use the provided cords to make the board size

-1.) read "standard input"

-n.) output coords of alive cells in .life format